thesayyn/starconf/README.md

 - Play nicely with Platforms and Transitions.
 - Replace checked in config.h files in BCR.

+# Try it out

+Checkout the [examples/simple](./examples/simple) folder for a really simple example.

+Simply clone this repo and run `bazel build examples/simple:lib`.

 # Problem Statement

 Bazel central registry is [full](https://github.com/search?q=repo%3Abazelbuild%2Fbazel-central-registry%20config.h&type=code) of checked in `config.h` files generated via autoconf. there are multiple `config.h` per module, for instance `config_windows.h` `config_linux_arm64.h` and so on.